CSC207-UofT/course-project-gitgarden/phase2/progress_report.md

-due to a Clean Architecture error in Phase 1 where the data access was placed in the wrong layer. **Divit** reworked the data access code and connected it to the initial Phase 2 code which had significant differences in structure owing to Clean Architecture changes. **Mark** updated the database and data access reflect the changes made later in Phase 2.
+due to a Clean Architecture error in Phase 1 where the data access was placed in the wrong layer. **Divit** reworked the data access code and connected it to the initial Phase 2 code which had significant differences in structure owing to Clean Architecture changes. **Mark** updated the database and data access to reflect the changes made later in Phase 2.

 There was also substantial refactoring to do in the backend, mostly with regards to